Neural network embeddings recover value dimensions from psychometric survey items on par with human data: Limitations

 \section{Limitations}

-As mentioned in several places in the manuscript, future research will have to uncover more of the peculiarities of that novel kind of data in the form of semantic embeddings for (social) scientific applications.
+Future research will have to uncover more of the peculiarities of that novel kind of data in the form of semantic embeddings for (social) scientific applications.
 More experience with the data will in turn help the methods (and the theories).
 We see "neural embeddings as human rater judgments" as a good working hypothesis and don't want to imply that both data are exactly the same and capture human behavior and experience in exactly the same way.
 As with other synthetic data, novel treatments such as specific transformation (in addition to general methodologies like SQuID) and other processing steps may be necessary depending on the application context.

 Questions of measurement validity arise: Do findings from the human domain hold generally?
 In this emerging field, we don't yet have established answers to these questions.
 We can face unexpected problems, as for example with questionnaire scoring rules that do prescribe to reverse certain items for data quality reasons.
 With human rater judgments this can be done in a straightforward way (by subtracting the rating from the maximum score possible as a response), but how do we "reverse" semantic embeddings in a meaningful way?
 Novel methodological questions like these appear often and have to be addressed in future research.
 With our work, we want to make a strong argument that it is worth attempting to provide answers.